PFOA, PFOS Proposed as Superfund Substances

 US EPA is proposing to add two of the most prevalent per- and polyfluoroalkyl substances (PFAS), PFOA and PFOS, to the list of hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), often referred to as Superfund.

-A pre-publication copy of the proposed rule
+A pre-publication copy of the proposed rule is available now.

 Adding PFOS and PFOA—including their salts and structural isomers—as CERCLA hazardous substances will have impacts for contaminated site cleanup and chemical release reporting, including:

 - Sites contaminated with PFOA or PFOS can be listed as Superfund sites.

 - Superfund money can be used to clean up sites contaminated with PFOA or PFOS.

 - Release reporting will be required for these chemicals.

 - Reportable Quantity (RQ) values will be added under CERCLA (40 CFR 302.4).

 - State and Federal authorities may seek damages or cleanup costs from parties responsible for PFOA or PFOS contamination.

 Production of PFAS has been largely phased out in the United States.
 Some products containing PFAS remain available, however, and PFAS may still be imported into the US for a limited number of uses.